Shambles: Liverpool's title hopes all but over after Brighton embarrassment | Goal.com

 The full-backs offered little, Thiago Alcantara could not inspire and Xherdan Shaqiri looked lost.
 The substitutes – Alex Oxlade-Chamberlain, Divock Origi and Curtis Jones – merely added to the confusion.

-There are plenty of games left, but it looks like a title challenge is beyond this side.
+There are plenty of games left, but it looks like a title challenge might be beyond this side.
 Their consistency has deserted them, their aura of invincibility gone.

 They are still capable of magic, as we saw last week, but they have forgotten how to win the tight games.
-They have now dropped points against six of the bottom eight sides in the division.
+They have now dropped points against six of the bottom nine sides in the division - and twice against Brighton.

 They face the best side in the league next.
 Maybe that will rouse them from their Anfield slumber.